Partition of Ireland: The Troubles and Good Friday Agreement

-The Unionist governments of Northern Ireland were accused of discrimination against the Irish nationalist and Catholic minority.
-A non-violent campaign to end discrimination began in the late 1960s.
-This civil rights campaign was opposed by loyalists and hard-line unionist parties, who accused it of being a republican front to bring about a united Ireland.
+The Unionist governments of Northern Ireland were accused of discrimination in jobs, housing and policing against the Irish nationalist and Catholic minority.
+In response, a non-violent campaign to end discrimination began in the late 1960s.
+This civil rights campaign was opposed violently by loyalists and hard-line unionist parties, who accused it of being a republican front to bring about a united Ireland.
 This unrest led to the August 1969 riots and the deployment of British troops, beginning a thirty-year conflict known as the Troubles (1969–98), involving republican and loyalist paramilitaries.
 In 1973 a 'border poll' referendum was held in Northern Ireland on whether it should remain part of the UK or join a united Ireland.
 Irish nationalists boycotted the referendum and only 57% of the electorate voted, resulting in an overwhelming majority for remaining in the UK.

 The Northern Ireland peace process began in 1993, leading to the Good Friday Agreement in 1998.
 It was ratified by two referendums in both parts of Ireland, including an acceptance that a united Ireland would only be achieved by peaceful means.
 The remaining provisions of the Government of Ireland Act 1920 were repealed and replaced in the UK by the Northern Ireland Act 1998 as a result of the Agreement.
 The Irish Free State (Consequential Provisions) Act 1922 had already amended the 1920 Act so that it would only apply to Northern Ireland.
 It was finally repealed in the Republic by the Statute Law Revision Act 2007.
+In the Republic, a referendum authorised an amendment to the Constitution of Ireland to remove the assertion that the national territory is the whole island of Ireland and replace it with an aspiration to achieve unity by consent.

 In its 2017 white paper on Brexit, the British government reiterated its commitment to the Agreement.
 On Northern Ireland's status, it said that the government's "clearly-stated preference is to retain Northern Ireland's current constitutional position: as part of the UK, but with strong links to Ireland".

-While not explicitly mentioned in the 1998 Good Friday Agreement, the Common Travel Area between the UK and the Republic of Ireland, EU integration at that time and the demilitarisation of the boundary region provided by the treaty resulted in the virtual dissolution of the border.
+While not explicitly mentioned in the 1998 Good Friday Agreement, factors such as the Common Travel Area understanding between the UK and the Republic of Ireland, (Note: The Common Travel Area is underpinned by a joint "Memorandum of Understanding", not a formal agreement or treaty.
+See that article for details.) the participation of both states at that time in an increasingly integrated European Union and the demilitarisation of the boundary region, resulted in the virtual disappearance of the border as a physical entity.